back

 Do You Need a Down Payment For a Car Loan?

-A majority of auto loans require some kind of down payment.
-Most financial experts suggest 20% of the car price as a good down payment to aim for.
-Depending on your credit score and the financial institution you are getting your loan from, it may be possible for you to qualify for a smaller down payment.
+Depending on your credit score and the lender, it may be possible for you to qualify for a smaller down payment.
 You might be eligible for a no-down payment loan if you have extremely good credit.

 A Large Down Payment Is Better